IDMIL/tstick-docs/docs/engineering/design-guidelines.md

 ## 3. Sensor Measurements

-The T-Stick shall be able to measure or approximate the following properties:
+These remarks are meant to be normative.
+Adherence to these remarks is meant to improve interoperability between present and future T-Stick implementations.
+The T-Stick should be able to measure or approximate the following properties:

 1. Acceleration
 2. Orientation